 Lead the sponsorship policy and mobilize adequate human and financial resources.
 Prove our difference through a Groupwide responsible purchasing policy.
-ENVIRONMENTAL DOCCDAMME PRESERVE
+ENVIRONMENTAL PROGRAMMI PRESERVE

 Fight global warming by summoning up collective resources and encouraging individual initiatives.
 Stimulate waste reduction and more especially fight food waste.
+GOVERNANCE PROGRAMME

 Guarantee risk management and the conformity of our activities in the face of growing demands, with a willingness to be the player making the best offer.
+Guarantee risk management and the conformity of our activities in the face of growing demands, with a willingness to be the player making the best offer.
 CONTEXT In order to protect the Group and its stakeholders from the multiple risks associated with its activities, Up is committed to a risk management approach.
-To perform this transformation successfully, by prioritizing risk control over permanent monitoring and periodic control, the Group relies on its Compliance and Risks Department, in addition to defining and driving the risk management policy, the Department provides the subsidiaries with advisory services, with the ambition to develop risk appetite in their senior managers and develop each of them to become true risk managers.
+To perform this transformation successfully, by prioritizing risk control over permanent monitoring and periodic control, the Group relies on its Compliance and Risks Department.
+In addition to defining and driving the risk management policy, the Department provides the subsidiaries with advisory services, with the ambition to develop risk appetite in their senior managers and develop each of them to become true risk managers.